richcooper95/crisis/docs/DEVELOPERS.md

 ## Server

-The server is implemented via the `sanic` Python module.
-This was chosen since Python is a familiar language, and `sanic` is relatively fast (and had good documentation).
+The server is implemented via the `flask` Python library.
+This was chosen since Python is a familiar language, and `flask` is a well-known lightweight option that fits well with the deployment plans.

 ### HTTP API